 How To Use Positive Self-Talk?

 The better you are at self-talk, the more you can program yourself before and during your matches.
-A self-talk is a form of communication with yourself, and much like any other type of communication, you can improve it by learning the proper techniques, understanding how it works, and who is in control.
+Self-talk is a form of communication with yourself, and much like any other type of communication, you can improve it by learning the proper techniques, understanding how it works, and who is in control.

 Here are some suggestions for using self-talk to improve your game.